sjtalkar/sjtalkar.github.io/NLP course notes.md

 yi+1 = yi + ei+1
 Here, ei+1 corresponds to white noise with zero mean.
 A differenced time series would have t−1 values for a series of length t because it is not possible for the first value to be reflected in the transformed series.

+A different approach is to use seasonal differences when it is known that the series is stationary after seasonal differencing.
+The seasonal differences are defined as follows: y′i = yi − yi−m (14.13)
+Here m is an integer greater than 1.

+ 14.3.1 Autoregressive Models
+Univariate time series contain a single variable that is predicted using autocorrelations.
+Autocorrelations represent the correlations between adjacently located timestamps in aseries.
+Typically, the behavioral attribute values at adjacently located timestamps are positively correlated.
+The autocorrelations in a time series are defined with respect to a particular value of the lag L. Thus, for a time series y1, . . . yn, the autocorrelation at lag L is defined as the Pearson coefficient of correlation between yt and yt+L.

+ Autocorrelation(L) = Covariancet(yt, yt+L)/Variancet(yt)